 To the right of the stairway is a young specimen of Xanthorrhoea preissii, also known as Blackboy, from Australia.
-The appearance recalls Dasylirion; the black trunk suggests that the plant is fire resistant, very frequent in its semi-desert bush habitat.
-Indeed, fire has a "benefical" effect on the conservation of Xanthorrhoea in natural environments as it stimulates flowering, production and germination of seeds.
+The appearance recalls Dasylirion; the

 At the end of the steps the path turns towards the centre of the gardens.
 In September Brunsvigia josephinae, a beautiful South African plant, flowers at the base of some olive trees.
 It was first described by Pierre-Joseph Redouté and dedicated to Joséphine